muguryalcin/spartan-paper-repr/README.md

 - CREATE experiments.
 - Traffic / Waymo / MTR experiments.
 - ACD, Sparse ACD, Global Graph, or Local Attention baselines.
-- Few-shot adaptation on unseen interventions.

 ## Results

-For the experiments, I completed two full runs and several smoke and small-scale runs for tuning.
+For the experiments, I completed two full runs, several smoke and small-scale runs for tuning.
 The first run used a batch size of 1024 and trained for 1M steps, which is lower than the paper's 4M steps.
 The models converged well, but after a point they started to diverge, so the run was stopped at 1M steps and the best checkpoints were used.
-The second run used a smaller batch size of 512 and trained for the same number of steps, but the models performed worse than in the first run.
+The second full run used a smaller batch size of 512 and trained for the same number of steps, but the models performed worse than in the first run.

 In the paper, many implementation and experiment details are ambiguous.
-Therefore, the reproduction involved tuning and debugging to find settings that led to good performance.
+Therefore, the reproduction involved tuning and debugging to find settings that led to best performance possible however I couldn't fully reproduce the papers results.
 The main ambiguities were:
-- The paper mentions that the Interventional Pong dataset was modified and that new interventions were added, but it does not specify exactly how the dataset was modified.
-It only describes what each intervention does, not the specific constants or parameters of the interventions.
-Therefore, I had to make assumptions and tune the intervention parameters to get good performance.
+- The paper mentions that the Interventional Pong dataset was modified and new interventions were added, but it does not specify exactly how the dataset was modified.
+It only describes what each intervention does, but not the specific constants or parameters of the interventions.
+Therefore, I had to make assumptions.
-- The paper does not specify how they aggregate the rollout prediction error across the multi-step rollout.
+- The paper does not specify how they aggregate the rollout prediction error across the multi-step rollouts.
 - The paper does not describe the architecture details of the masked-object VAE, which is a crucial component for the dynamics models' performance.
-I had to make assumptions and tune the VAE architecture to get good performance.
-- The paper does not fully specify several training details that materially affect reproduction, including batch size, input/token normalization, gradient clipping, and learning-rate scheduling.
+- The paper does not fully specify several training details that affect reproduction such as including batch size, input/token normalization, gradient clipping, and learning-rate scheduling.

 ### Original Paper Results